 The 10 Best Electric Chainsaws

-This wiki has been updated 36 times since it was first published in July of 2015.
+This wiki has been updated 37 times since it was first published in July of 2015.
 Getting through gardening chores is a whole lot easier with one of these electric chainsaws, which are much less noisy and messy than their gasoline-powered counterparts.
 We've included corded and battery-powered options, budget-priced models good for smaller tasks, and powerful units that make light work of the thickest logs.
 Always use care and the right safety equipment when working with these.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes